-If you have a concern that you would like to take up with the school you should raise this with the school within three months.
-You should initially inform a member of staff either in person, over the telephone or in writing.
+If you have a concern that you would like to take up with the school you should initially inform a member of staff either in person, over the telephone or in writing.
 You may wish to approach your child's teacher or tutor first as they will be best placed to help you directly or by letting you know which other member of staff you should be speaking to.